 As part of the focus on sustainable and renewable energy, nearly all of Eastland Group’s non-commercial vehicle fleet is electric.

-We have established a region-wide electric vehicle fast charging network; will be introducing New Zealand’s first electric water truck at Eastland Port; and are undertaking long term solar PV trials, covering both domestic and commercial use.
+We have established a region-wide electric vehicle fast charging network; have introduced New Zealand’s first electric water truck at Eastland Port; and are undertaking long term solar PV trials, covering both domestic and commercial use.

 We continue to explore options for local renewable energy generation, including solar PV, wind, and wood waste to energy.

 Each sector — Eastland Port, Eastland Network and Eastland Generation — is looking at smart ways to reduce the group’s overall carbon footprint.
 Gisborne Airport’s new terminal is the most sustainable in New Zealand.

 We believe that we can be a leader in steering Tairāwhiti towards zero carbon through renewable energy and facilitating the transition to electric vehicles.

 As one of the largest organisations in Tairāwhiti, we hope to use our position within the region, and learnings from the Coalition, to encourage other local businesses to step up and join us in the fight against climate change.

 Human activity is accelerating climate change.
-Along with focusing on reducing our own emissions, we will be working with our customers, suppliers and regional stakeholders to show how they can reduce their emissions.
+Along with focusing on reducing our own emissions, we’ve begun working with our customers, suppliers and regional stakeholders on how they can reduce their emissions.